anshu-krishna/JS-Data-Validator-Basic/README.md

 	* `str_title` : Works with any string data.
 Transforms the string to titlecase
 	* `to_str` : Works with any data.
 Transfroms the data to a string.

 * Custom ranger/formatter can also be added.
-For example see `example files`
+For example see `demo files`

 * Data-structure can be of nested style (Upto max recursion depth).
-For example see `example files`
+For example see `demo files`

 ----